adolfodelarosades/Java/temarios/940-Head-First-Git.md

 What are we waiting for?
 Let’s go search some Git repositories, shall we?

-“Taking things to the next level”
+* “Taking things to the next level”

-“A walk through the commit history”
+* “A walk through the commit history”

-“Using git blame”
+* “Using git blame”

-“git blame using Git repository managers”
+* “git blame using Git repository managers”

-“Searching Git repositories”
+* “Searching Git repositories”

-“Searching Git repositories with grep”
+* “Searching Git repositories with grep”

-“git grep options”
+* “git grep options”

-“The git grep flags combo”
+* “The git grep flags combo”

-“Where git blame falls short”
+* “Where git blame falls short”

-“git log’s “pickaxe” capability (-S)”
+* “git log’s “pickaxe” capability (-S)”

-“git log -S versus blame”
+* “git log -S versus blame”

-“Using the “patch” flag with git log”
+* “Using the “patch” flag with git log”

-“git log’s other “pickaxe” flag (-G)”
+* “git log’s other “pickaxe” flag (-G)”

-“Searching commit messages”
+* “Searching commit messages”

-“Checking out commits”
+* “Checking out commits”

-“Detached HEAD state”
+* “Detached HEAD state”

-“The moral of the detached HEAD state”
+* “The moral of the detached HEAD state”

-“Searching for commits using git bisect”
+* “Searching for commits using git bisect”

-“Using git bisect”
+* “Using git bisect”

-“Finishing git bisect”
+* “Finishing git bisect”

-Chapter 8
+### Chapter 8

 So far in this book, you’ve learned how to use Git.
 But you can also bend Git to your will.
 That’s where the ability to configure Git plays a vital role.
 You’ve already seen how to configure Git in previous chapters—in this chapter we’ll be exploring a lot more of what you can configure to make your life easier.
 The configuration can also help you define shortcuts: long-winded Git commands begone!

 There’s a lot more you can do to make your interaction with Git easier.
 We’ll show how you can tell Git to ignore certain types of files so that you don’t accidentally commit them.
 We’ll give you our recommended ways of writing commit messages and tell you how we like to name our branches.
 And to top it off, we’ll even explore how a graphical user interface to Git can play an important role in your workflow. #letsgo #cantwait

-“Configuring Git”
+* “Configuring Git”

-“The global .gitconfig file”
+* “The global .gitconfig file”

-“Project-specific Git configuration”
+* “Project-specific Git configuration”

-“Listing your Git configuration”
+* “Listing your Git configuration”

-“Git aliases, aka your personal Git shortcuts”
+* “Git aliases, aka your personal Git shortcuts”

-“Tweaking the behavior of Git aliases”
+* “Tweaking the behavior of Git aliases”

-“Telling Git to ignore certain files and folders”
+* “Telling Git to ignore certain files and folders”

-“The effects of a .gitignore file”
+* “The effects of a .gitignore file”

-“Managing the .gitignore file”
+* “Managing the .gitignore file”

-“A sample .gitignore file”
+* “A sample .gitignore file”

-“Commit early, commit often”
+* “Commit early, commit often”

-“Write meaningful commit messages”
+* “Write meaningful commit messages”

-“The anatomy of a good commit message”
+* “The anatomy of a good commit message”

-“The anatomy of a good commit message: headers”
+* “The anatomy of a good commit message: headers”

-“The anatomy of a good commit message: bodies”
+* “The anatomy of a good commit message: bodies”

-“Fussy much?”
+* “Fussy much?”

-“Create helpful branch names”
+* “Create helpful branch names”

-“Integrate a graphical user interface into your workflow”
+* “Integrate a graphical user interface into your workflow”

-Appendix A
+### Appendix A

 We’ve covered a lot of ground, and you’re almost finished with this book.
 We’ll miss you, but before we let you go, we wouldn’t feel right about sending you out into the world without a little more preparation.
 Git offers a lot of functionality, and we couldn’t possibly fit all of it in one book.
 We saved some really juicy bits for this appendix.

-“#1 Tags (remember me forever)”
+* “#1 Tags (remember me forever)”

-“#2 Cherry-pick (copying commits)”
+* “#2 Cherry-pick (copying commits)”

-“#3 Stashes (pseudo-commits)”
+* “#3 Stashes (pseudo-commits)”

-“#4 reflog (reference log)”
+* “#4 reflog (reference log)”

-“#5 rebase (another way to merge)”
+* “#5 rebase (another way to merge)”

-Copy
-copy

-Highlight
-highlight

-Add Note
-note

-Get Link
-link